Dehydration While Breastfeeding: Risk Factors and Causes

 The symptoms of these illnesses increase the loss of fluids and electrolytes.
 Thus, if symptoms are prolonged or severe, mothers may need to supplement the loss of these nutrients to avoid dehydration.

-If you’re experiencing the symptoms of dehydration – there’s no need to be alarmed – the immediate effects of mild or moderate dehydration on your baby are minimal, if any at all.
+If you’re experiencing the signs of dehydration – there’s no need to be alarmed – the immediate effects of mild or moderate dehydration on your baby are minimal, if any at all.
 For instance, research has shown that mothers produce the same volume of milk[iv], regardless of hydration status,[v] and it has the same macronutrient content.
 Severe dehydration, though, has been shown to diminish micronutrient content of breast milk.

 Manage hydration when you’re nursing with DripDrop ORS.
 DripDrop ORS is a doctor-formulated oral rehydration powder designed to speed up recovery from dehydration.